converged-computing/metrics-operator-experiments/google/kubecon/hpc/README.md

 # OSU Benchmarks on Lassen at LLNL

 This is the start to an experimental setup for running OSU Benchmark experiments for Kubecon America, 2023.
-We will be using LSF, which is the scheduler and resource manager on [Lassen](https://hpc.llnl.gov/hardware/compute-platforms/lassen).
+We will be using LSF, which is the scheduler and resource manager on [Lassen](https://hpc.llnl.gov/hardware/compute-platforms/lassen), and Slurm, which is the scheduler and resource manager on [Ruby](https://hpc.llnl.gov/hardware/compute-platforms/ruby).

  - [lassen-run1](lassen-run1): Run OSU to compare against GKE and Compute Engine network.
 The batch script to run the tests is included.
  - [lassen-run2](lassen-run2): Run LAMMPS to compare against GKE and Compute Engine network (and ditto)
+ - [ruby-run1](ruby-run1): Run LAMMPS to compare against GKE, Compute Engine, Lassen network (and ditto)